Textile & Apparel Studies

 Geographic Diversity

-Students from other countries are interested in Textile Studies, too.
+Americans aren’t the only ones with an interest in Textile Studies.
 About 43.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - China